EntropySynthetica/PacGuildTools/README.md

 * Open the zip and copy the folder to Documents/Elder Scrolls Online/live/AddOns
 * Rename the directory from PacGuildTools-Master to PacGuildTools

+# New in this version
+* Added Chat spam
+* Split off Banking tools into another addon.
+* Changed app to support Libaddonmenu and libchatmessage as downloaded from Minion.
+* All non debug messages are now presented thru libchatmessage.

 # Current Features
 * A realtime Clock
 * Guild Roster Raffle Generator
+* Chat spam messages

 # Todo
 * Refactor the code and make sure all variables are in a proper namespace.
 * After Elsweyr patch selecting a different guild is currently not working.
 The app will default to whatever your first guild is.

+# How to use chat spam messages.
+Use the /pgt command to bring up Pacrooti's Guild Tools Settings.
+Enter your messages.

+To send a message type /pgt_spam followed by the message number and guild number.
+For example, to send message 1 to your second guild type /pgt_spam1g2

 # How to run a raffle
 This addon allows you to run raffles, randomly picking a winner.
 There are three raffle modes currently supported.